Databus API

 Rules when using the Databus service:

-- An Artsdata account is needed to upload data to the Databus.
+- You must be a member of an Artsdata Databus team.
 If you wish to upload a dataset please contact the stewards of Artsdata.

 - Every Dataset is organized by account/group/artifact/version and uses the DataID ontology

-- When a dataset is added to the Databus, the Databus will attempt to use the graph-store services to load the lastest version of the artifact into it’s own graph with URI http://kg.artsdata.ca/graph/ACCOUNT/GROUP/ARTIFACT
+- When a dataset (artifact-version) is added to the Artsdata Databus, if Artsdata is subscribed to the artifact it will load the lastest version of the artifact into a graph with URI http://kg.artsdata.ca/ACCOUNT/GROUP/ARTIFACT

 - URIs with domain kg.artsdata.ca are not allowed as a triple subject unless the URI already exists in Artsdata.
 This is to prevent mistakenly minting new URIs.
 If you wish to mint new Artsdata URIs please use the provided Artsdata service API that takes extra steps to prevent duplicates by requesting additional metadata.